Kafū, aged forty-one.

 The cough was severe.

-In the afternoon, I lay ill in bed.
+In the afternoon, I lay ill.

 I read Gourmont's novel.

-At night, I copied *Sōketsu Bengi*.
+At night, I copied Drafting Principles and Doubts.

 January 13th.

-Mr. Oishi came for a consultation.
+Mr. Ōishi came for a consultation.

-In the evening, Takedaya came to inquire about my illness.
+At night, Takematsuya came to inquire about my illness.

 January 14th.